shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 }
 ```

-You also need to register this action in the container as a service.
+You also need to register this action as a service in the container.
 Make sure to define a tag `<tag name="flow.storer" priority="600">` at `<plugin root>/src/Resources/config/services.xml`.
-This tag will ensure that your storer is included into the flow trigger process.
+This tag will ensure that your storer is included in the flow trigger process.

 ```XML
 // <plugin root>/src/Resources/config/services.xml